iamdcj/es-whatever/src/Bindings/const/README.md

 console.log(Dave) Uncaught ReferenceError: Dave is not defined
 ```

-Unlike `var` statements which do leak outside of blocks;
+Unlike `var` statements which do leak outside of blocks; they are bound to the wrapping function lexical environment, or if there is no wrapping function, the global lexical environment;

 ```
 {